michaelnisi/podest/README.md

 ./tools/setup
 ```

-Then, some app configuration files need to be generated.
+Some private app configuration must be generated.
 Check the script to see the variables it expects.

 ```
 ./tools/configure